afewlines/dum-packer-v0/README.md

 Things that are likely:

-- Option to disable dum_module system and/or closures
+- Option to disable dum-imex system and/or closures
   - Former will probably just be based on if it's needed or not
 - Option to determine where built project file goes (it doesn't feel necessary; this packer is dumb)
 - More options for ~~minification, server,~~ other obfuscated elements